 It develops and sells cybersecurity solutions, including but not limited to physical products such as firewalls, software and services such as anti-virus protection, and intrusion prevention systems and endpoint security components.

-This results in Fortinet having one of the highest profit margins in the industry, and a war chest of cash with no debt.
+Fortinet also has one of the highest profit margins in the industry and a war chest of cash with no debt.

 Nicholas Rossolillo, the founder of Concinnus Financial, says that Fortinet is the best buy amongst legacy security vendors and recommends investors purchase it instead of Palo Alto Networks, given their respective free cash flow multiples.

 Dynatrace is an American technology company that produces a software intelligence platform based on artificial intelligence to monitor and optimize application performance and development, IT infrastructure and user experience for businesses and government agencies worldwide.

 Dynatrace employs AI to give organizations a view of its cloud-based operations and allow them to identify problems in real-time.
 Companies that purchase Dynatrace’s Software are seeking to automate their cloud monitoring.